Is SWTOR worth returning to in 2026?

 Crafting also has a lot more fun and cosmetic options available compared to the launch of the game including more crystals, dyes, and armor sets.

-Many players are hoping for a crafting update in the future.
+Many players are hoping for a crafting update in the future, and maybe we’ll see one with the 8.0 update!

 Inflation & Economy

-2024: Throughout 2023, the developers made a plan to combat in-game inflation, as prices for items had risen far beyond what was expected on the Galactic Trade Network, and expensive items were getting to the point where they couldn’t even be bought and sold on the GTN anymore due to their 5 billion + credit value.
+2026: A few years ago, the developers made a plan to combat in-game inflation, as prices for items had risen far beyond what was expected on the Galactic Trade Network, and expensive items were getting to the point where they couldn’t even be bought and sold on the GTN anymore due to their 5 billion + credit value.
 This plan was a multi-pronged attack that removed excess credits from entering the economy, created more credit sinks, and reduced the amount of against-the-terms-of-service credits entering the economy.
-By late 2023, these many changes had a huge positive effect – prices on rare items had dropped 1/2 to a 1/3 of the prices from earlier in the year, with items originally selling for 1 billion now dropping to 500 or even 300 million across the board.
+About a year after this plans were in motion, and they had a huge positive effect – prices on rare items had dropped 1/2 to a 1/3 of the prices from earlier in the year, with items originally selling for 1 billion now dropping to 500 or even 300 million across the board.
+These days, while prices can still be high for the rarest or most sought out items in the game, the economy’s inflation is nowhere near as bad as it was during its peak, and rare items are not out of reach for max-level characters who are will to work on earning some credits.

-2024: In the latest big update at the very end of 2023, the GTN, the player-run market in the game, got a huge revamp.
+Speaking of the GTN, the player-run market in the game, got a huge revamp.
 The biggest difference you will see as a buyer is that items are now condensed to one list per item type – so you won’t have to hunt down items listed by different sellers and compared prices, and you can also buy crafting materials by quantity.
 You’ll also notice that you can’t see who the seller is – this was another great tactic to combat scams and spam listings, as well as combat other terms of service breaking activities which were contributing to inflation.
-While this version of the GTN seems to still be in-progress, the developers have said that they also want to try and add buy orders to the GTN – and if they pull that off, it will make for a rich and interesting new economy in the game.

 Strongholds